What is Cellulite?

-Exactly when it shows up, and how visible it is, are thought to be influenced by hormones and genetics.
+Exactly when it shows up, and how visible it is, are thought to be influenced by hormones, genetics and diet.
 Perhaps because of hormonal factors, men don’t get as much cellulite as women do (though some men do get cellulite).
 And yes, although cellulite is fat, its appearance actually has nothing to do with weight.

 Age is another factor.
 Cellulite starts to appear after puberty, and generally gets worse after that.
 Unfortunately, there’s nothing a person can do to avoid it.